saverecs/SaverECS/README.md

 		$ cd src
 		$ ./run

-   where the script file 'run' includes sample test cases commands.
-The details of the commands with examples are shown below.
+   where the script file 'run' includes the commands, details of which are explained as part of **CLI** section.

 - output files:
+ 	>

 		.log files:	with execution time logs,

-	.smt2 files: 	containing tool generated smt formula in smt-lib 2.0 format, .json files:      to visualize counter examples (instructions given in .log file)
+		.smt2 files:	containing tool generated smt formula in smt-lib 2.0 format,

+ 		.json files:	to visualize counter examples (instructions given in .log file)

 *Note*: